TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

        htdocs/index.php -> typo3_src/index.php
        htdocs/.htaccess

-The advantage of this setup, is that all files from the TYPO3 Source package are kept together and separated in the :file:`typo3_src-6.2.x` folder.
-This allows easily to exchange this folder when a new patchlevel version is released.
+The advantage of this setup is that all files from the TYPO3 Source package are kept together and separated from other files of your installation in the :file:`typo3_src-6.2.x` folder.
+This allows you to easily exchange this folder when a new patchlevel version of TYPO3 is released.

 .. note::
-   This setup allows the administrator to use the "Core Updater" feature from the Install Tool to later easily update the TYPO3 Source files.
+   This setup allows the administrator to use the "Core Updater" feature in the Install Tool to later easily update the TYPO3 Source files.